 Summers had a strong 2002 season in the Netherlands.
 His 2.84 ERA was 10th in the Hoofdklasse and his 101 1/3 IP ranked 9th.
 He went 8-6, tying for fifth in wins, and was 7th with 86 strikeouts.
 He also saved two games.

 In the 2003 European Championship, Summers was 1-1 with a 1.69 ERA for Croatia and fanned 20 in 16 innings, only walking 3.
 He was 4th in the event in strikeouts (6 behind teammate Monna).
 2003 was the only season from 2000-2006 that he did not pitch in the Netherlands.

 In 2004, Jimmy was among the Hoofdklasse leaders in innings (79, 9th), strikeouts (57, tied with Keino Perez for 7th) and complete games (2, tied for 7th).
 During '05, he went 4-2 with a save and a 1.64 ERA for ADO (by now called the Tornado's).
 By this point in time, he was also serving as the team's head coach.
-In 2006, Summers was 2-5 with a 5.11 ERA, ending his career in the Netherlands.
+He played for Croatia in the 2005 European Championship, going 0-2 with a 4.50 ERA.
+In the 2006 Hoofdklasse, Summers was 2-5 with a 5.11 ERA, ending his career in the Netherlands.

 Summers coached for Columbus State College in 2007 then rejoined Croatia for the 2007 European Championship, going 1-1 with a 1.74 ERA and 17 K in 20 2/3 IP; he only allowed 11 hits.
 He lost to the Czech national team then beat the Ukrainian national team while going all 13 innings in a 2-1 win against Roman Yatsyuk (who also went the distance).
 Jimmy was second on Croatia in ERA behind Mario Zdelar.